BetterRobotics/QUT-Summit-XL-Kinetic-Omni-Drivers/README.md

 =============
 <b># NOTE:</b> This workspace is designed for an Summit XL OMNI-drive platform using the Mecanum wheels, it's running the latest drivers for the Motor Controllers, Summit XL platform and ROS kinetic.

+This work was part of a larger project at QUT with contributions from Dimity Miller, Serena Mou and myself Ben Fogarty!

   Install the peak system CANBUS driver module using the following commands:
   --------------------------------------------------------------------------